Agent M4: Riordan St. James

-The water lay calm, gently lapping against the side.
+The water lay calm, gently lapping against the side of the pool.
 “Riordan?”

 He sprang from the water like a dolphin at play, his head popping up between her legs.
-Gasping, she shoved away from the pool, a foot braced on the concrete, her dress riding high on her thighs.
-His beautiful, pale eyes went from playful to dark as he placed the ring on the ground between her thighs – just inches from the crotch of her black thong.
+Gasping, she braced a foot on the concrete and shoved away from the pool, her dress riding high on her thighs.
+His beautiful, pale eyes went from playful to dark as he placed the ring on the ground between her legs – just inches from the crotch of her black thong.

 She didn’t move.

 Her mind swirled with images of him touching her there, slipping a finger under the lace.
 She could feel her body prepare for an invasion that could only take place in her mind.
 Yet, she did nothing to stop it.

 Her legs fell open further.
 Breath rushed through his nose.
 Their gazes held, his dark as sapphires, hers clouded with visions of his hand on her.

 Riordan’s gaze dropped to the hem of her dress.
 Her breath caught.
 Bracing both hands on the edge of the pool, he jumped out of the water, flinging heavy droplets on her.

 Natalie held up her hands to ward off the dousing.
 What was she doing?
 Hadn’t she learned anything with Paul?